mchacher/mchacher.github.io/_posts/2020-03-02-welcome-to-jekyll.markdown

 ## Starting with Jekyll and Minimal Mistakes

-### forewords
+### Forewords
 Many tutorials are available on the net.
 I am especially grateful to [Peter Wills][pwills] who did a great job sharing his experience.
 I have built this website based on the work he did to customize minimal-mistakes.
 The website for Minimal Mistakes includes a great [quick-start guide][mmistakes_tuto].
 This is definetely a good place to start.
 Using this you should be able to establish a base site with some simple demonstration content, using the Minimal Mistakes theme.

 You can always look directly at [the source code for my site][mchacher_github] if you want to see exactly what I have in my `Gemfile`, or `_config.yml`, or whatever.

 They key point is to enable minimal-mistake as a theme, this is done in the `_config.yml` file.

-If you have other plugins you want to use (I use `jekyll-feed`), then add them to this list as well.
-Designate the `remote_theme` variable, but do so **after setting the theme**, so that you have in your config file
+Designate the `remote_theme` variable, but do so after setting the theme, so that you have in your config file

     theme: "minimal-mistakes-jekyll"
     remote_theme: "mmistakes/minimal-mistakes"

-### customization
+### Customized Font Size

+Like Peter Wills, I found the fonts a bit oversized, so I followed his recommendations to customize them.
+In order to do this, you need to copy the entire folder which contains all the relevant scss files.

+	cd $(bundle show minimal-mistakes-jekyll)
+	cp -r _sass /path/to/site

+The file `_sass/_reset.scss` is defining 3 levels of `font-size`, respectively medium, large and x-large.
+This is then used in all `*.scss`.

+{% highlight html %}
+  @include breakpoint($medium) {
+    font-size: 13px;
+  }

+  @include breakpoint($large) {
+    font-size: 15px;
+  }

+  @include breakpoint($x-large) {
+    font-size: 18px;
+  }
+{% endhighlight %}

+Once this file has been edited, you should see the font size reduced in your page.